-Although the amount of data can be reduced significantly by these algorithms, many tasks aiming on visualizations or simulations in an urban environment require the further abstraction and interpretation of the surface description.
-For simulations aiming on the propagation of noise or electro-magnetic waves e.g. knowledge about the surface material is a crucial point.
-Hence trees or buildings have to be represented separately from the terrain surface.
+Although the amount of data can be reduced significantly by these algorithms, many tasks aiming at visualizations or simulations in an urban environment require the further abstraction and interpretation of the surface description.
+For simulations knowledge about the surface material can be a crucial point.
+Trees and buildings have different influence on the propagation of noise and electro-magnetic waves.
+Hence these objects have to be classified and represented separately from the terrain surface.
+To achieve photo realism for the generation of walk-throughs terrestrial images have to be mapped onto the vertical faces of the buildings since the resolution and viewing direction of an aerial image is no longer sufficient at a large scale.
+In order to assign texture to a facade, it has to be identified in the terrestrial image.
+This requires the availability of an explicit representation of this part of the building.
 The situation is much like in reverse engineering for industrial parts where the ultimate goal is to find a compact parametric representation rather than dense point clouds.
+All those arguments vote for an explicit representation of building geometry and topology by 3D CAD models.